dosasm/masm-tasm/README.md

 - `masmtasm.ASM.savefirst`  save file first before using
 - `masmtasm.dosbox.run`：what to do after run your code in DOSBox
 - `masmtasm.dosbox.CustomResolution`: size(resolution) of the dosbox window,for example `1024x960`
-- `masmtasm.ASM.toolspath` custom path of your ASM tools. [more info](#about-tools)
+- `masmtasm.ASM.toolspath` custom path of your ASM tools. [#about-tools](#about-tools)

 ### About Tools

 the extension has built in tools for windows.
 But if you need to use assembler or emulator of different version.
-You can organize your tools following the structure bellow and add your folder's path to  `masmtasm.ASM.toolspath`, see [more info](https://github.com/xsro/masm-tasm/blob/main/doc/Toolspath.md)
+You can organize your tools following the structure bellow and add your folder's path to  `masmtasm.ASM.toolspath`, see [about ASM tools](https://github.com/xsro/masm-tasm/blob/main/doc/Toolspath.md)

 - tools:your tools folder name, you can add the path of it to settings `masmtasm.ASM.toolspath`
   1. `TASM`: TASM tools including `tasm.exe`,`tlink.exe`,`td.exe`